henkvanderduim/henkvanderduim/README.md

 I am the author of:
 👉 Ideas as Opiates (poem book)
 👉 Twitter and Personal Branding
 👉 In addition, I have written about 250 Haikus (and still counting...)

+I love to talk about:
+👉 Data Engineering
+👉 Data Science
+👉 Personal Branding
+👉 Computational Thinking

 ## Where to find me
 <table>